Wells Fargo beats profit estimates on uptick in loan demand, cost cuts | Business

 Wells Fargo beats profit estimates on uptick in loan demand, cost cuts

 "The strong economy continues to positively impact our customers and our results," Chief Executive Officer Charlie Scharf said on a call with analysts.
-The bank's shares were up 3.4% Friday and have gained 20% since the start of the year.
+The bank's shares were up 3.2% in afternoon trade on Friday and have gained 20% since the start of the year.

 Wells Fargo & Co on Friday beat analysts' estimates for fourth-quarter profit as a rebound in U.S. economic growth encouraged more customers to take loans and the bank kept a tight lid on costs.
 Profit jumped 86% to $5.8 billion, or $1.38 per share, flattered by a $943 million gain from the sale of some businesses and an $875 million reserve release from pandemic-related losses that did not materialize.